Hashim017/medcore-hms/README.md

 ## Why these design choices

-This project was built to demonstrate transferable software engineering fundamentals — clean architecture, proper authorization boundaries, and real business logic (conflict detection, referential integrity, role-scoped data access) — using an enterprise stack (C#, ASP.NET Core, SQL Server) relevant to healthcare software teams.
-The Lab Orders module (HL7 messaging) and the FHIR-shaped API layer specifically demonstrate familiarity with healthcare interoperability standards used in real EHR/clinic systems.
+This project was built to demonstrate transferable software engineering fundamentals.
+That includes clean architecture, proper authorization boundaries, and real business logic such as conflict detection, referential integrity, and role-scoped data access, all using an enterprise stack of C#, ASP.NET Core, and SQL Server relevant to healthcare software teams.
+The Lab Orders module and its HL7 messaging, along with the FHIR-shaped API layer, demonstrate familiarity with healthcare interoperability standards used in real EHR and clinic systems.